 Zahara de la Sierra

-The tiny town of Zahara has a magical Moorish castle which is now a ruin climb up for some spectacular views.
+The tiny town of Zahara has a magical Moorish castle which is well-worth the climb up for some spectacular views.
 Walk the cobbled streets and there is also a great olive oil mill to visit.

 See my post about Setenil de las Bodegas or if you like castles - Castles in Cadiz Province